semrush/intergalactic/website/docs/get-started-guide/work-figma/work-figma.md

 @## Additional libraries

-We also have special libraries for inner usage (they are available only for Semrush designers):
+In addition, we offer libraries for internal use, which are accessible solely to Semrush designers.

 - UX/UI patterns with common modules and patterns we use across different Semrush products – **[UX Patterns](https://www.figma.com/file/EWdX1ly5KsoNu8sywYJdKk/%F0%9F%92%A0-Patterns)**;
 - UI illustrations – **[UI Illustration](https://www.figma.com/file/0eyXfQt4cbmx5y8L5oddeo/%F0%9F%91%A9%E2%80%8D%F0%9F%8E%A4-UI-illustrations)**;